Calculate metrics for sites and species relative to bioregions and chorotypes

 If data_type = "auto", the choice between occurrence- or abundance-

-based indices will be determined automatically from the input data, and a
+based metrics will be determined automatically from the input data, and a

 message will explain the choice made.